mrchimp/tock/readme.md

 ### 2) Instantiate a Tock ###

-Next we make a new instance of Tock in our javascript code and assign it to a variable called *timer*.
+Now we write some Javascript.
+First we'll need to create a new instance of Tock and assign it to a variable called *timer*.

     var timer = new Tock();

 This will give you a clock that will count up from 00:00 when the start() method is called.
 The stop() and reset() methods can also be used.

-It's more intersting if you pass in some options though. *Note that all options are... optional.*
+For more control we can pass in some options. *Note that all options are... optional.*

     var options = {
         countdown: true,